PositroniumSpectroscopy/positronium/README.rst

 | J   | total angular momentum     |
 +-----+----------------------------+

-Class methods can be used to return estimates of, e.g., the energy level,
+This can be used to return estimates of, e.g., the energy level,

 .. code:: python